Michigan Wolverines football: Early history (1879–1900)

-Fielding Yost (1901–1926)
+Yost era (1901–1928)

 After the 1900 season, Charles A. Baird, Michigan's first athletic director, wrote to Fielding H. Yost, "Our people are greatly roused up over the defeats of the past two years", and gave Yost an offer to come to Michigan to coach the football team.
 The New York Times reported that Michigan's margin of victory was "one of the most remarkable ever made in the history of football in the important colleges."
 At the end of the season, Michigan participated in the inaugural Rose Bowl.
 Michigan dominated the game so thoroughly that Stanford's captain requested the game be called with eight minutes remaining.
 Neil Snow scored five touchdowns in the game, which is still the all-time Rose Bowl record.
 The next year, 1902, Michigan outscored its opponents 644 to 12 and finished the season 11–0.
 In 1903, Michigan played a game against Minnesota that started the rivalry for the Little Brown Jug, the oldest rivalry trophy in college football.
 The game marked the only time from 1901 to 1904 that Michigan failed to win.
 Michigan finished the season at 11–0–1.
 In 1904, Michigan once again went undefeated at 10–0 while recording one of the most lopsided defeats in college football history, a 130–0 defeat of the West Virginia Mountaineers.

 From 1901 through 1904, Michigan didn't lose a single game.
 The streak was finally halted at the end of the 1905 season by Amos Alonzo Stagg's Chicago Maroons, a team that went on to win two Big 9 (as the Western Conference was now being called with the addition of Iowa and Indiana) titles in the next three years.
 The game, dubbed "The First Greatest Game of the Century," broke Michigan's 56-game unbeaten streak and marked the end of the "Point-a-Minute" years.
 The 1905 Michigan team had outscored opponents 495–0 in its first 12 games.
 The game was lost in the final ten minutes of play when Denny Clark was tackled for a safety as he attempted to return a punt from behind the goal line.
 Michigan tied for another Big 9 title in 1906 before opting to go independent for the 1907 season.
 The independent years were not as kind to Yost as his years in the Big 9.
 Michigan suffered one loss in 1907.
 In 1908, Michigan got battered by Penn (a team that went 11–0–1 that year) in a game in which Michigan center Germany Schulz took such a battering as to have to be dragged off the field.
 In 1909, Michigan suffered its first loss to Notre Dame, leading Yost to refuse to schedule another game against Notre Dame; the schools did not play again until 1942.
 In 1910, Michigan played their only undefeated season of the independent years, going 3–0–3.
 Overall from 1907 to 1916, Michigan lost at least one game every year (with the exception of 1910).